massimocaprinali/cloud-foundry-public/ts_cf.md

 	  2. Click **Delete Service**.
 You are prompted to restage the app that the service instance was bound to.

     To use the command line interface to delete a service instance, complete the following steps:
 	  3. Unbind the service instance from an app.
-Enter `cf unbind-service <appname> <service_instance_name>`.
+Enter `ibmcloud cf unbind-service <appname> <service_instance_name>`.
 	  4. Delete the service instance.
-Enter `cf delete-service <service_instance_name>`.
+Enter `ibmcloud cf delete-service <service_instance_name>`.
 	  5. After you delete the service instance, you might want to restage your app that the service instance was bound to.
-Enter `cf restage <appname>`.
+Enter `ibmcloud cf restage <appname>`.

   * To remove the limit on the number of service instances that you can have, upgrade your Lite account to a billable account.
 For more information, see [Upgrading your account](/docs/account?topic=account-upgrading-account).